Let us help you get job ready!

 - Arrive 15 minutes early.
 Plan ahead & allow lots of time for traffic, finding the address, a parking place, the correct office in the building.
 Better yet, check out the location the day before to discover these details.

 - Dress appropriately.
 This is a formal business meeting.
 Dress for the meeting, not how you think people might dress to do the job.
-If you want the job, dress conservatively in business attire, a suit (skirt or pant suit for women); wear clean, neat shoes, a moderate hair style, day makeup (not nightclub makeup); with a minimum of jewellery.
-You don't want your clothes, hair, jewellery or makeup to distract the employers from what you are saying about yourself.
+If you want the job, dress conservatively in business attire, focusing on a professional and tidy appearance.

 - Take a folder containing pen, paper, 4 or 5 copies of resume, 4 or 5 copies of References page.
 It's a good idea to have questions written down beforehand, and it is okay to jot down notes during the interview.
 If appropriate, take examples of relevant work.
 (See Portfolio information.)